When someone you care about suffers from PTSD it affects you too.

 The symptoms of PTSD aren’t easy to live with, and the changes in your loved one can be downright terrifying.
 You worry that things won’t ever go back to the way they were before.
 At the same time, you may feel angry about what’s happening to your family, and hurt by your loved one’s distance and new emotions.
 It’s a stressful situation all around—one that can leave you feeling overwhelmed and confused.

 The most important thing to know is that you aren’t helpless.
 Your support can make a huge difference in your partner, friend, or family member’s recovery.
 But as you do your best to care for someone with PTSD, you also need to take care of yourself.
-Have a look at our tips on how to cope here:

 UNDERSTANDING THE IMPACT OF PTSD ON FAMILY & RELATIONSHIPS